 Flat fares are probably not the best fit for an ever-changing transit landscape that sees an immense growth of urbanization moving more and more people from distant suburbs to city centers every day.
 Differentiated fare policies, such as those based on time of the day or distance travelled, can prove to be decisive in shaping the future of public transit.
 Their flexibility can help transit agencies bridge the gap between peak and off-peak hours, as well as disparities between patrons who travel farther and those who don’t.

 Recent data shows that differentiated fare policies can help the transit industry eliminate deficits and improve its fiscal stability.
 This is exactly what we need today, in a world forever changed by a pandemic.
 But the challenges in front of the implementation of such fares still stand and many agencies are reluctant to embrace them because of the high implementation costs.
 Mobile ticketing, backed up by a robust account-based fare collection system, can help solve this problem – here’s how.

-Mobile ticketing helps people navigate better the fare system
+Mobile ticketing helps people navigate better the fare policies of the agency

 Every improvement in the ticketing system of a city should be led by the desire to help people use public transit more often.
 This means that every change should be considered based on improvements in the user experience.
 Differentiated fare systems can be confusing and that confusion can end up preventing people from riding a bus instead of their car.
 How can a mobile app help?